 Between them Connell and Melara have degrees Community Arts Management, Political Science, Library Science and Art History.
 Their individual work has been exhibited at the Smithsonian American Art Museum (Melara’s work is currently in ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now) Berkeley Art Museum, The Alternative Museum, NYC, and LACE, LA, among others.
 Connell founded and directed the Library Exhibition Program at City College of San Francisco, 1998-2017.

 “Can we build a collective cultural life in Southeast San Francisco?”
 This question has guided our work since 2014.
-We want to hear how all of our voices sound together.
-We’re building connections with our neighbors, a participatory public and artists working in Southeast San Francisco; our goal is a regional grass roots cultural life.
-We want to plant seeds and watch them grow.
-Our public projects help fill the need for formal cultural institutions in our part of the city.
-We celebrate the creativity of all of our neighbors and engage in collaborations across the four working-class neighborhoods of the Bayview/Hunters Point, the Excelsior District, the Portola District and Visitacion Valley.
-The vitality of our region is expressed in the new work we commission from a multigenerational roster of local artists and in the work generated through our public projects.
+Our goal is a regional grass roots cultural life that embraces our differences and our commonalities.
+We’re motivated by the creativity of our neighbors and engage in collaborations across the four working-class neighborhoods of the Bayview/Hunters Point, the Excelsior District, the Portola District and Visitacion Valley.
+The vitality of our region is expressed in new work we commission from a multigenerational roster of local artists.
 It is reflected in our personal studio practices of drawing and sculpture.

 We are a member of Intersection for the Arts.
 Intersection for the Arts is a historic arts nonprofit that provides people working in arts and culture with fiscal sponsorship and resources to grow.

-We’re guests on traditional, unceded Ramaytush Ohlone Land.
+We’re lifelong guests on traditional, unceded Ramaytush Ohlone Land.